rfd3344/vercelJH/public/markdown/Coding.md

 > _OCP - Opened Closed Principle_

-- add new function for new requirement, not change exsiting function
+- add new function for new requirement, not change existing function
-- opent for extension, close for modification
+- open for extension, close for modification

 > _LSP - Liskov Substitution Principle_